Skip to content

 I made this with Midjourney using the prompt "an impressionist oil painting of a Canadian man riding a moose through a forest of maple trees"

 Seriously, the only real limits are your imagination, the AI image generator's ability to comprehend your prompt, and any content filters put in place to stop plagiarism, copyright infringement, and bad actors flooding the internet with AI-generated violence or other NSFW content.
-(That Vermeer prompt used to work reliably, but some image generators now block it because it uses a named artist.)
+(That Vermeer prompt used to work reliably, but some more restrictive image generators now block it because it uses a named artist.)

 Most AI image generators work in a pretty similar way.
 Millions or billions of image-text pairs are used to train a neural network (basically, a very fancy computer algorithm modeled loosely on the human brain) on what things are.
 By allowing it to process near-countless images, it learns what dogs, the color red, Vermeers, and everything else are.
 Once this is done, you have an AI that can interpret almost any prompt—though there is a skill in setting things up so it can do so accurately.